Writing

 Friend?
 I wondered.
 He was friendly.

-That evening I wrote in my notebook, “July 5, 2019: He lives in the park a couple of blocks away.
-I live in a big house that will grow even bigger in September when the kids move out.
-This is what a broken world looks like.”
+The evening of the bank deposit, I wrote in my notebook, “July 5, 2019: He lives in the park a couple of blocks away.
+I live in a big house that will grow even bigger in September when the kids move out.”

 ❖